Seeed-Studio/wiki-documents/docs/Wio_LTE_Cat.1.md

 ```

 - Step 9.Use COM monitor tools to print the serial message. **Please do not use Arduino IDE COM monitor!
-That may cause the next time downloading fail, bute reopen Arduino IDE can recover that issue**.
+That may cause the next time downloading fail, but reopen Arduino IDE can recover that issue**.
 - Step 10.
 Open serial monitor, when seeing **Waitting for new SMS!**, send message to the board, the new message will display soon with phone number, time, content.

 ```C